okj203/dev_lesson_plans/sprint_03/demos/Media-Queries/readme.md

     }
 }
 ```
-Now as we change the width of our screen the background color changes.
+Now as we change the width of our screen, the background color changes.
 Let's say that we want the text to be red.
-Should we add `color: red` to very media query?
+Should we add `color: red` to every media query?
 No, that's NOT DRY.
 Any default or common styling can be added to the selectors OUTSIDE the media queries.

 ```css
 .text-container{